singhzr/Spotify-Spring/README.md

 # Spotify Application

-This is a Spring Boot application for managing classrooms, artists, albums, songs, and playlists.
+This is a Spring Boot application for managing artists, albums, songs, and playlists.

 ## Features